karenyang/pluginless_agent_with_graphql/README.md

 ## Usage
 First, create index for the schema to use.
 We provide a few example schemas in the `schemas` folder.You can specify which file to index.
 By default, it will create schemas for all of the files in `schemas` folder
 ```
-python create_schema_index.py #this will index all files in schemas/
+python create_schema_index.py //this will index all files in schemas/ folder
-python create_schema_index.py --file schemas/github.schema # this will index a particular file
+python create_schema_index.py --file schemas/github.schema  //this will index a particular file
 ```
 You can replace github.schema to any schema files.
 It will be stored to your local `.chromadb/`.